ben-xo/sslscrobbler/README.md

         $ ./historyreader.php --help

  *Windows:*

+ There's no GUI version for Windows yet.
+Sorry.

  * Open a DOS box.
 You can do this by clicking 'Start' -> Run -> typing "cmd" and pressing enter.